khm2034/18-embedded-system/week4/README.md

 ### Project Name : *AI Speaker In Car*
 ----------------------
 ## **1. Overview**
 There are many AI speakers around us.
-I think that ai speakers replace traditional car speakers. why car speaker? cars rarely have devices that operate AI System. but I think, if ai speakers replace traditional car speakers, and put the platform, As a result, we can incorporate a variety of technologies into the car. therefore, i think that it is necessary to apply them to cars. so.
+I think that ai speakers can replace traditional car speakers. why car speaker? cars rarely have devices that operate AI System.
+I selected car speaker.
+I think, if ai speakers replace traditional car speakers, and put the platform such as android, ios, tizen, window and etc, As a result, we can incorporate a variety of technologies into the car. therefore, i think that it is necessary to apply them to cars. so.
 I tried the project.

 ## **2. Process**
 Two processes operate simultaneously.